-- Preparation and dissemination of IRS Form 1098T to students containing tuition payment information for the previous calendar year. - Update Annual Gainful Employment Disclosure Information. - Preparation of annual audits for institutions with a 12/31 FYE. - Dissemination of annual Gainful Employment performance rates by the USDE - Dissemination of annual Draft Cohort Default Rates by the USDE. - IPEDS Winter Reporting. - Filing of annual 1098T reports with the IRS
+- Preparation and dissemination of IRS Form 1098T to students containing tuition payment information for the previous calendar year. - Update Annual Gainful Employment Disclosure Information, if necessary. - Preparation of annual audits for institutions with a 12/31 FYE. - Dissemination of annual Draft Cohort Default Rates by the USDE. - IPEDS Winter Reporting. - Filing of annual 1098T reports with the IRS